History of African Philosophy

 Perhaps, one of the deeper criticisms that can be leveled against the position of the professional school comes from C. S. Momoh’s scornful description of the school as African logical neo-positivism.
 They agitate that (1) there is nothing as yet in African traditional philosophy that qualifies as philosophy and (2) that critical analysis should be the focus of African philosophy; so what then is there to be critically analyzed?
 Professional school adherents are said to forget in their overt copying of European philosophy that analysis is a recent development in European philosophy which attained saturation in the 19th century after over 2000 years of historical evolution thereby requiring some downsizing.
 Would they also grant that philosophy in Europe before 19th century was not philosophy?
-The aim of this essay is not to offer criticisms of the schools but to present historical journey of philosophy in the equatorial (African) tradition.
+The aim of this essay is not to offer criticisms of the schools but to present historical journey of philosophy in the African tradition.
 It is in opposition to and the need to fill the lacuna in the enterprise of the professional school that the new school which can be called conversational school has recently emerged in African philosophy.

 There are four main movements that can be identified in the history of African philosophy, they include: Excavationism, Afro-constructionism/Afro-deconstructionism, Critical Reconstructionism/Afro-Eclecticism and Conversationalism.

 The Excavators are all those who sought to erect the edifice of African philosophy by systematizing the African cultural world-views.
-Some of them aimed at retrieving and reconstructing presumably lost African identity from the raw materials of African culture.
-While others sought to develop compatible political ideologies for Africa from the native political systems of African peoples.
+Some of them aimed at retrieving and reconstructing presumably lost African identity from the raw materials of African culture, while others sought to develop compatible political ideologies for Africa from the native political systems of African peoples.
 Members of this movement have all been grouped under the school known as ethnophilosophy, and they thrived in the early period of African philosophy.
 Their concern was to build and demonstrate unique African identify in various forms.
 A few of them include Placid Tempels, Julius Nyerere, John Mbiti, Alexis Kagame, Leopold Senghor, Kwame Nkrumah and Aime Cesaire.

 A few Afro-deconstructionists of the middle period evolved into Critical Reconstructionists hoping to reconstruct from the scratch the edifice of authentic African philosophy that would be critical, individualistic and universal.
 They hold that the edifice of ethnophilosophy, which they had demolished in the middle period, contained no critical rigor.
 Some of the members of this movement include, Kwasi Wiredu, Olusegun Oladipo, V. Y. Mudimbe, D. A. Masolo, Odera Oruka and, in some ways, Barry Hallen and J. O. Sodipo.
 Their opponents are the Afro-Eclectics who evolved from Afro-constructionism of the middle period.
 Unable to sustain their advocacy and the structure of ethnophilosophy they had constructed, they stepped down a little bit to say, “Maybe we can combine meaningfully, some of the non-conflicting concerns of the Traditionalists and the Modernists.”
 They say (1) that African traditional philosophy is not rigorous enough as claimed by the Modernists is a fact (2) that the deconstructionist program of the Modernists did not offer and is incapable of offering an alternative episteme is also a fact (3) maybe the rigor of the Modernists can be applied on the usable and relevant elements produced by the Traditionalists to produce the much elusive, authentic African philosophy.
 African philosophy for this movement therefore becomes a product of synthesis resulting from the application of tools of critical reasoning on the relevant traditions of African life-world.
 A. F. Uduigwomen, Kwame Gyekye, Ifeanyi Menkiti and Kwame Appiah are some of the members of this movement.
 This movement played a vital reconciliatory role, the importance of which was not fully realized in African philosophy.
-Most importantly, they found a way out of the dead luck produced by the Modernists and laid the foundation for the emergence of Conversationalism.
+Most importantly, they found a way out and laid the foundation for the emergence of Conversationalism.
 Members of this twin-movement thrived in the later period of African philosophy.

 The early period of African philosophy is an era of the movement called cultural/ideological excavation aimed at retrieving and reconstructing African identity.
 The schools that emerged and thrived in this period were ethnophilosophy and ideological/nationalist schools.
 The Sub-Saharan Africans, Hegel wrote, had no high cultures and had made no contributions to world history and civilization (1975: 190).
 Lucien Levy Bruhl also added that they are pre-logical and two-third of human (1947: 17).
 The summary of these two positions, which represent the colonial mindset, is that Africans have no dignified identity like their European counterpart.
 This could be deciphered in the British colonial system which sought to erode the native thought system in the constitution of social systems in their colonies and also in the French policy of assimilation.
 Assimilation is a concept credited to the French philosopher Chris Talbot (1837) which rests on the idea of expanding French culture to the colonies outside of France in the 19th and 20th centuries.
 According to Betts (2005: 8), the natives of these colonies were considered French citizens as long as the French culture and customs were adopted to replace the indigenous system.
 The purpose of the theory of assimilation, for Michael Lambert, therefore, was to turn African natives into French men by educating them in the French language and culture (1993: 239-262).